mikhail-dcl/Arch.SystemGroups/README.md

 In some cases it can be useful to provide custom behavior for groups.
 For example, you might want to create a group that runs at a reduced frequency.

 To do so instead of creating an empty `partial` class, create a class that inherits from `Arch.SystemGroups.CustomGroupBase` and annotate it with `UpdateInGroup` attribute.
+If the only constructor it has is an empty one then this group will be instantiated automatically.

 ```csharp
 /// <summary>